Nishant-Wadhwani/E-Commerce-Company_Project/README.md

 This is tricky, there are two ways to think about this: Develop the Website to catch up to the performance of the mobile app, or develop the app more since that is what is working better.
 This sort of answer depends on the other factors going on at the company, you would probably want to explore the relationship between Length of Membership and the App or the Website before concluding!

-Also, we will be working with a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement on a company website.
+2. Second Task:- We will be working with an advertising data set, indicating whether or not a particular internet user clicked on an Advertisement on a company website or the app.
+These advertisements may be related to some other company's products and may be this companny has some tie-up with other companies in order to increase profits.
 We will try to create a model that will predict whether or not they will click on an ad based off the features of that user.
-This data set contains the following features:

-We'll work with the Ecommerce Customers csv file from the company.
+This data set contains the following features:  We'll work with the Ecommerce Customers csv file from the company.
 It has Customer info, suchas Email, Address, and their color Avatar.
-Then it also has numerical value columns:
+Then it also has numerical value columns.

+Features Used:-
 Age: cutomer age in years
 Area Income: Avg.
 Income of geographical area of consumer Daily Internet Usage: Avg. minutes a day consumer is on the internet